Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

-Approximately £185,000 should be enough to buy the most basic three bedroom home in Thrapston, however, lower end properties are not always available.
+Approximately £220,000 should be enough to buy a basic three bedroom home in Thrapston, however, lower end properties are not always available.

 The Roman Army marched up Watling Street around 2000 years ago, and founded the garrison town of Lactodurum where the modern day town of Towcester now stands.
 The clue, of course, is in the name.
 Place names in England that include 'Cester' or 'Chester' invariably have their roots in the Roman occupation of Britain, and Towcester is no exception.

 Towcester is a pleasant market town in the south of the county, surrounded by lovely countryside, and boasting a well-known horse-racing course.
 This is one of Northamptonshire's most affluent areas, and three bedroom properties start at around £250,000, although lower end houses are often hard to come by in this location.

 There is no rail link into Towcester, however, junction 15a of the M1 motorway is a short drive way,

 The market town of Wellingborough lies about 11 miles (18 km) from Northampton.
 The town is situated on the north side of the River Nene.
 Being a reasonably large town, Wellingborough has good local facilities including educational opportunities through to University level, a hospital, a sports and leisure centre, and a comprehensive shopping centre.

 Wellingborough has rail services into London.
 The journey into the capital takes around an hour on a direct line.

 Allow a minimum of £160,000 when house shopping in Wellingborough.